How Sgt Puppa aims to take a bite out of the booming pet industry

 “Online is important from a communication perspective, but I’ve never lost faith in bricks-and-mortar, and I think that needs to come first,” she said.

-“It is the experience and it is the tactile feel.
+“It is the experience and the tactile feel.
 I think that’s where a lot of brands struggle, because they go straight to online.
-It is cheaper, but with something like [Sgt Puppa], you need people telling you about the product.
+It is cheaper, but with something like this, you need people telling you about the product.
 It creates more excitement – and confidence as well.”

 Las Vegas was selected as the first location in part because of its transient demographic.
-Monaghan and Semanaz believe it will give them an insight into what demand might look like in other regions around the US.
+Monaghan and Semanaz believe it will give them useful insights into what demand looks like in other regions around the US.

 “It’s a great site, but it’s also giving us a bit of a trend line to see what sells,” Monaghan said.